 \subsection{Asymptotics of the Free Energy}

-Similar to the work of Barbier et al. in \cite{Barbier2020}, we expect that $1 - q = \text{MSE}$, and that the true free energy can be determined by fixed-point equations.
+Similar to the work of \citet{Barbier2020}, we expect that $1 - q = \text{MSE}$, and that the true free energy can be determined by fixed-point equations.
 This formulation allows for a direct validation of its equivalence to the TAP representation.

-Under the assumption that $P_0\sim \mathcal{N}(0,1)$, the fourth moment of $P_0$ is 3 which is finite.
-Also, we can check that $P_0$ satisfies the Single-Crossing Property (As the verification is technical, we include the detailed calculations in Appendix B).
-This satisfies \cite[Assumption II, Assumption III]{reeves2019replica}.
+For the Gaussian prior $P_0 \sim \mathcal{N}(0,1)$, the fourth moment is finite and the Single-Crossing Property holds (see Appendix \ref{section_B} for details).
+Thus, $P_0$ satisfies Assumptions II and III as proposed by \citet{reeves2019replica}.
 The mutual information for the denoising model $i(\tilde{S};\tilde{Y})$ in \eqref{MI_denoising_model} can then be expressed in a simplified form as: